 Our Annual Police Services Day began in 2012 and was a great success with hundreds of visitors.
 Read what happens, watch the video, and see photos in the gallery.

 Every spring hundreds of citizens from Plymouth and beyond attend our annual “Police Services Day” at Plymouth Public Library.
 Our rapidly changing world has presents new challenges for law enforcement.
 To meet these new challenges, Chief Michael Botieri has been changing the way the department operates by implementing improved training techniques, acquiring new technology, and creating new units.

-Those fortunate enough to attend the event enjoyed live demonstrations by several of the department’s new units.
-The audience applauded enthusiastically as K9 "Kaiser" chased down and apprehended Officer Marc Higgins who was wearing a bite suit.
-K9 Shirley demonstrated her amazing ability to detect even a tiny trace of illegal drugs.
+Those fortunate enough to attend these events enjoy live demonstrations by several of the department’s units.
+The audience applauds enthusiastically as a police K9 Felix chases down and apprehends an Officer wearing a bite suit.
+K9 Max demonstrates his amazing ability to detect even a tiny trace of illegal drugs.
 The Mounted Unit’s horses were available for petting for a while before gently moving around the area.
 Kids get to sit in cruisers, turn on the blue lights an hit the siren all while popular music is played by a DJ and piped through large speakers.

 The police department’ Marine Unit’s Safe Boat “Marine One” is on display and visitors are allowed to board and inspect it inside and out.
 The Regional Response Team opens their Bearcat Armored SWAT vehicle used for dangerous tactical situations for inspection.
 SWAT team members display their weapons and tools and autograph photos for kids.
 Detectives also fingerprint children for their parents and the department’s Emergency Response Truck loaded with ladders, ropes, and other equipment to deal with almost any situation.